Suunto Elevates Your Black Friday Adventure with Unforgettable Deals on Watches and Gear

 News provided bySuunto

-NEW YORK, Nov.
-20, 2025 /PRNewswire/ -- Suunto, a leading innovator in sports wearables, announced today several exclusive Black Friday deals on its latest watches, headphones, dive watches, and accessories.
-From Thursday, November 20 through Monday, December 1, customers can save up to 40% on best-selling products and receive a free strap ($49 value) with the purchase of newly launched products.
+SYDNEY, Nov.
+20, 2025 /PRNewswire/ -- Suunto, a leading innovator in sports wearables, announced today several exclusive Black Friday deals on its latest watches, headphones and accessories.
+From November 20 to December 1, customers can save on best-selling products and receive a free strap with the purchase of newly launched products.
 Suunto offers adventure and performance gear for every occasion - whether you're gifting outdoor enthusiasts, preparing for holiday workouts, or helping loved ones stay active and safe throughout the year.

 Additional offers on newly launched models: